 Unfortunately, figures from AXA Insurance indicate that a significant 30% of these thrill seekers will have cause to make an insurance claim as a result of their trip.

 But winter sports cover is not included as standard on the huge majority of travel insurance policies.

 And up to one million Brits will hit the slopes without the necessary cover in place this ski season as a result.

-10% of winter sports enthusiasts who will fail to take out any travel insurance at all, and a further 25% who will rely on annual travel cover without necessarily upgrading it to include skiing and snowboarding.
+This includes about 10% of winter sports enthusiasts who will fail to take out any travel insurance at all, and a further 25% who will rely on annual travel cover without necessarily upgrading it to include skiing and snowboarding.

-AXA said: "Obviously money is tight for many people at the moment and holidays are expensive.
+Amanda Edwards from AXA said: "Obviously money is tight for many people at the moment and holidays are expensive.
 But to cut insurance out is a false economy.

 "Dealing with an injury is stressful enough but having no insurance could mean the damage lasts until long after the plaster cast has been removed.

 "Around £50 to cover a family of four for a week's skiing in France is not much more than the price of lunch on the slopes."